surajp28/Panorama/README.md

 Team Members:

 <img src="Photos/suraj.jpg" alt="drawing" width="130" ALIGN ="left"/> Suraj Ramesh Punjabi (surajp28):
     Suraj is currently completing his Masters in Indiana University in the field of Computer Science.
-He has 2.5 years of experience in the I.T industry, working with ITIVITI pvt ltd as a Software Engineer.
+He has 2.5 years of experience in the I.T industry, working with ITIVITI pvt ltd as a Software Engineer.His work has mainly been surrounded by java programming with exposure to databases and web development.
 Hailed from Mumbai University, with a Bachelor's degree in Computer Engineering, he intends to strengthen his core software development skills via this course

  <img src="Photos/vishesh.jpg" alt="drawing" width="130" ALIGN ="left"/> Vishesh Wasudeo Dembla (visheshdembla):
     Vishesh is a Software Engineer with experience in Backend Development, Compiler Design and Machine Learning.
 After finishing his undergraduate degree in Information Technology, he worked at SAP for 3.5 years before joining IU.
+His work revolved around developing framework for business software.
 With this course, he intends to gain practical distributed systems skills as well as learn about good open source practices.

  <img src="Photos/ayyisha.png" alt="drawing" width="130" height= "130" ALIGN ="left"/>